 - You may also experience vaginal itching or discharge

 - There are chances that you may experience a frequent headache

 - It can cause nausea and vomiting, bloating and headaches

 - It may also cause decreased sex drive, hair loss, stomach cramps and breast pain

-When we talk about the safest permanent birth control method, Laparoscopic Tubal Ligation is a safe and permanent way of a birth control method for women.
+When we talk about the safest permanent birth control method, Laparoscopic Tubal Ligation is a safe and permanent way of birth control method for women.
 For men, Vasectomy is a way for permanent birth control. – Dr Sushma Tomar, Infertility Specialist and Endoscopic Surgeon at Fortis Hospital, Kalyan